grimy86/lowlevelnotes/docs/Reverse_Engineering/Intro.md

 E.g: A game cheat could also be classified as `malware`.
 In order to write the code for the anti-cheat we'd have to do some analysis on the cheat as well.

->[!IMPORTANT]
+!!! warning
->Don't perform malware analysis on a live machine not purpose-built for malware analysis.
+    Don't perform malware analysis on a live machine not purpose-built for malware analysis.

 ## Malware analysis
 The word malware is derived from the term `MALicious softWARE`.
 Therefore, any software that has a malicious purpose can be considered malware.
 Malware is further classified into different categories based on its behavior.